Fernando-Urbano/investment-intel/README.md

 This is the final project of the CS50 Web Development course with Django and JavaScript lectured by Harvard CS department.

 # Screencast
-Click on the image to be redirected to a video of the program working on youtube [<img width="574" alt="image" src="https://github.com/Fernando-Urbano/investment-intel/assets/99626376/a2f3228b-aba4-4610-a255-56115eef7536">](https://www.youtube.com/watch?v=r1-xU-xvvKA)
+Click on the image to be redirected to a video of the program working on youtube.

+[<img width="574" alt="image" src="https://github.com/Fernando-Urbano/investment-intel/assets/99626376/a2f3228b-aba4-4610-a255-56115eef7536">](https://www.youtube.com/watch?v=r1-xU-xvvKA)

 # What is it?